AlexanderGzyl/solidity_smart_contract_hello_world/README.md

 ## Smart contract
 It is code as law.
 The code executes the terms of a contract and cannot be altered.
-- immutable, runs on the blockchain (decentralized distributed computing system) state changes take place only when the majority agrees
+- immutable, runs on the blockchain (decentralized distributed computing system)
 - highly secure
 - needs extreme care because code is not editable once on the blockchain.